-Then the defendant takes an oath and tells their side of the story.
-The defendant can show papers and other evidence, and witnesses can testify on their behalf.
+Then the defendant takes an oath and tells his/her side of the story.
+The defendant can show papers and other evidence, and witnesses can testify on his/her behalf.
 Before they testify they must also take an oath to tell the truth.